JayCoderr/AfterlifeReloaded/README.md

 > **[!]**
 > This project aims to fully change how AI currently works...
 It's that simple.
+>
+> You can visit the website here: https://www.afterlifereloaded.com

 ## Contributors
 **People who contributed:**